-In December 2011, the Financial Services Commission of Ontario released the Superintendent’s Report on the Definition of Catastrophic Impairment in the Statutory Accident Benefits Schedule, which provides a host of recommendations for amendments to the current definition of “catastrophic impairment,” or CAT.
+In December 2011, the Financial Services Regulatory Authority of Ontario released the Superintendent’s Report on the Definition of Catastrophic Impairment in the Statutory Accident Benefits Schedule, which provides a host of recommendations for amendments to the current definition of “catastrophic impairment,” or CAT.

 Our personal injury lawyers can meet with you for a free initial consultation.
 Call (416) 364-2000